-- 1. To enhance the quality of work undertaken by individual education and children's services professionals in their key roles of professional leadership, ensuring accountability, advancing effective learning and teaching and the well-being of children and promoting effective partnership working - 2.
-To support the development of skills needed to operate effectively in newlydefined working environments and serve as a basis for cross-service working - 3.
-To complement other existing frameworks of competencies and accountabilities which apply to the work of education and children's services professionals - 4.
-To provide a clear framework for performance management to enhance the professional competency and confidence of education and children's services professionals - 5.
-To support the development of a framework for accredited continuing professional development for serving education and children's services professionals and those aspiring to undertake such roles.
+1. To enhance the quality of work undertaken by individual education and children's services professionals in their key roles of professional leadership, ensuring accountability, advancing effective learning and teaching and promoting effective partnership working

+- 2. To support the development of skills needed to operate effectively in newly-defined working environments and serve as a basis for cross-service working - 3.
+To complement other existing frameworks of competencies and accountabilities as applying to the work of education and children's services professionals - 4.
+To provide a clear framework for performance management to enhance the professional competency and confidence of Education and Children's Services Professionals - 5.
+To support the development of a framework for accredited continuing professional development for serving Education and Children's Services Professionals and those aspiring to undertake such a role.